- Introduction to Clinical Research Training

 - Scholarship in Medicine.
-Beginning in the Fall of Year I, students receive formal training in the new Scholarship in Medicine requirement.
+Beginning in the Fall of Year I, students receive formal training for the Scholarship in Medicine requirement.
 An introductory course, Pursuing Inquiry in Medicine, orients students to the range of options and resources available to meet this requirement.
-Beginning with the Class of 2015 (students who matriculate in August 2011 and later), all students are required to complete a project proposal as part of the introductory course in one of six areas of scholarly inquiry, which may be submitted for funding as a summer project following Year I. Students who matriculate in August 2011 and later are required to complete a scholarly project in one of these six general areas of inquiry – biologic and translational research; global and community health (including primary care); health care policy and health services; medical humanities; or outcomes research, quality improvement, and clinical epidemiology - prior to graduation.
+Beginning with the Class of 2015 (students who matriculate in August 2011 and later), all students are required to complete a project proposal as part of the introductory course in one of six areas of scholarly inquiry, which may be submitted for funding as a summer project following Year I. Students who matriculate in August 2011 and later are required to complete a scholarly project in one of these five general areas of inquiry – biologic and translational research; global and community health (including primary care); health care policy and health services; medical humanities; or outcomes research, quality improvement, and clinical epidemiology - prior to graduation.

-The Principal Clinical Experience
+The Principal Clinical Experience – New Pathway and Pathways

-Advanced Experiences in Clinical Medicine and Basic Science
+Advanced Experiences in Clinical Medicine and Basic Science - New Pathway Curriculum

-The 12-month period comprising Advanced Experiences begins in May of Year III and ends in April of Year IV.
-Because the November-December-January period in Year IV is traditionally devoted to residency interviews (students usually are unscheduled for 2 of these months) and completion of Step II CK and CS of the United States Medical Licensing Examinations (USMLE), approximately 10 months remain for student course work.
+The 12-month period comprising Advanced Experiences begins in April of Year III and ends in April of Year IV.
+Because the November-December-January period in Year IV is traditionally devoted to residency interviews (students usually are unscheduled for 2 of these months) and completion of Step II CK and CS of the United States Medical Licensing Examinations (USMLE), approximately 11 months remain for student course work.
 During this period, students must complete a set of academic requirements, as defined below: